 The first disagreement is over whether the CARD Act has saved consumers money, or cost them more.
 Many banking industry experts and Republican commentators believed the law would increase the cost of lending, which would drive lower-income people away from using credit cards.

-[Related Wall Street Journal editorial board wrote on Aug.
+“It was among our safest predictions that reduced credit to consumers would result” from passage of the law, the Wall Street Journal editorial board wrote on Aug.
 24, 2010.

 So far, the data is mixed on whether the CARD Act has made it easier or more difficult for consumers to get credit.
 According to a Credit.com survey, 37% of respondents said they noticed their banks making changes to their credit card accounts that hurt their credit or cost consumers more money.